xrpdevs/crypto-priceserver/README.md

 `    static_configs:`

-`      - targets: ['192.168.7.101:7071']`
+`      - targets: ['127.0.0.1:7071']`

-Target needs to be modified to match what you have in /etc/priceserver
+Target ip and port needs to be modified to match what you have in /etc/priceserver

-(c) 2021 Jamie Prince / flareftso.com / xrpdevs
+(c) 2021 Jamie Prince / flareftso.com / xrpdevs.co.uk

 GPLv2 license